 Manitoba

-Manitoba Common Law Property Division
+Manitoba Common Law Property Rights

 In Manitoba, since 2004, the rights of most unmarried couples and married couples are the same after a certain length of time.

-Under the Common-Law Partners’ Property Act, once you have lived together for 3 years in a conjugal relationship, or one year if you have a child together, the rules for the division of property for married couples will apply.
+Under the Manitoba Common-Law Partners’ Property Act, once you have lived together for 3 years in a conjugal relationship, or one year if you have a child together, the rules for the division of property for married couples will apply.

 Basically, this means that all property (with certain exceptions such as inheritances that are kept separate) acquired during the time a couple lived together is shared equally.